smcgivern/fog-azure-rm/README.md

 # Fog Azure Resource Manager

+NOTE: This is a fork of https://github.com/fog/fog-azure-rm.
+This fork is used to support blob transfers with CarrierWave and Fog v2.

 This document describes how to get started with Fog using Microsoft Azure as a cloud resource management services provider.

 ## Pre-requisites